johansan/ObsidianToHtml/README.md

 # ObsidianToHtml
-This Python script converts your entire Obsidian vault with markdown documents into HTML documents in a new folder with identical structure.
+This Python script **for MacOS** converts your entire Obsidian vault with markdown documents into HTML documents in a new folder with identical structure.
 The script uses Pandoc and will convert the following parameters:

 1. File name
 2. File creation date